aregsar/river/README.md

 #River

--A process for iterating on a
+A process for iterating on a

--production grade
+production grade

--always deployable
+always deployable

--minimum viable web app product
+minimum viable web app product

--from day one
+from day one

 #Why?

--Launching and pushing to production should not be a scary experience
+Launching and pushing to production should not be a scary experience

--Once in production you should be able to iterate on app features quickly and confidently
+Once in production you should be able to iterate on app features quickly and confidently

--Once in production you should be able to measure and monitor and respond effectively
+Once in production you should be able to measure and monitor and respond effectively

--a one or two person startup should be able to confidently manage a deployed web app from low to high scale.
+a one or two person startup should be able to confidently manage a deployed web app from low to high scale.

--You should be able to pivot without having to worry about recreating your environment
+You should be able to pivot without having to worry about recreating your environment

 #How?

--Deploy to a real production environment from day one
+Deploy to a real production environment from day one

--Build a light weight framework that allows for rapid iteration and deployment of small incremental application features
+Build a light weight framework that allows for rapid iteration and deployment of small incremental application features

--Put in place a managed production environment to handle REAL production app requirements common to most web apps: ssl security background emails feature flags logging failure monitoring alerting database backups and restores out of the box membership system with admin analytics terms of service and privacy boilerplate two factor authentication subdomain support email and contact forms social media sharing
+Put in place a managed production environment to handle REAL production app requirements common to most web apps:

+-ssl security

+-background emails

+-feature flags

+-logging

+-failure monitoring

+-alerting

+-database backups and restores

+-out of the box membership system with admin

+-analytics

+-terms of service and privacy boilerplate

+-two factor authentication

+-subdomain support

+-email and contact forms

+-social media sharing

--Use a generic domain name applicable to any type of product.
+Use a generic domain name applicable to any type of product.

 #What (is it)?